hutchgrant/gitlab-docker-local/README.md

 You can also run tests:
 ```
-docker run my.gitlab:4567/yourusername/example npm run test
+docker run --init my.gitlab:4567/yourusername/example npm run test
 ```

 ## Troubleshooting

 1. If you see an error about 'unknown certificate authority' or anything related to 'docker daemon' in your gitlab-runner, make sure you included the correct `volumes` docker socket bind within your [gitlab-runner config.toml](#setup-runner-docker-socket-binding)

-2. If you see an error 'could not resolve host' when gitlab-runner initially clones your repository, make sure you have the correct clone_url, and network_mode, within your [gitlab-runner config.toml](#setup-runner-docker-socket-binding), that matches your hostname and docker network within your `docker-compose.yml`.
+2. If you see an error 'could not resolve host' when gitlab-runner initially clones your repository, make sure you have the correct `clone_url`, and `network_mode`, within your [gitlab-runner config.toml](#setup-runner-docker-socket-binding), that matches your hostname and docker network within your `docker-compose.yml`.

-3. If you see an error 'connection refused' when gitlab-runner initially clones your repository, make sure you have the correct clone_url within your [gitlab-runner config.toml](#setup-runner-docker-socket-binding) that matches your hostname within your `docker-compose.yml` e.g. `https://my.gitlab` without a port.
+3. If you see an error 'connection refused' when gitlab-runner initially clones your repository, make sure you have the correct `clone_url` within your [gitlab-runner config.toml](#setup-runner-docker-socket-binding) that matches your hostname within your `docker-compose.yml` e.g. `https://my.gitlab` without a port.

-4. If you see an error in gitlab-runner after docker login `unauthorized: HTTP Basic: Access denied`, make sure you entered the correct CI_REGISTRY, CI_REGISTRY_USER, CI_REGISTRY_PASS in the variables section of your project -> Settings -> CI/CD.
+4. If you see an error in gitlab-runner after docker login `unauthorized: HTTP Basic: Access denied`, make sure you entered the correct `CI_REGISTRY`, `CI_REGISTRY_USER`, `CI_REGISTRY_PASS` in the variables section of **your project -> Settings -> CI/CD**.
 See [Setup DevOps](#setup-devops).